Kharouk/coding-blog/about.md

 permalink: /about/
 ---

 Welcome to my blog website!
-I am currently applying for bootcamps all around London, UK and I've noticed a common trait.
-Most of them teach Ruby, and many of the alumni had a blog about learning to code.
-Those who stuck with their blog, frequently updating and pouring out their process of learning, seemed to be most successful in finding a job.

-Now I know what you're thinking.
-Just another beginner who is hoping to become a guest on a popular coding podcast with a thick blog under their belt.
-But I promise you, that's only partly true.

-Me being an English major - with a specialty degree in writing -  I thought, well hey, let's combine an old passion with my new love for coding.
-So I've joined the herd.

-Thanks for sticking around.
+I am currently studying at [Makers](https://www.makers.tech) to become a professional developer.
+This is a place where I go to ramble about my learnings.

+My aspirations include helping others.
+Either by teaching or contributing to a cause, I look forward to using my newly found skills to make the world a better place.

+I used to study English Literature.
+So I guess I like to write. :writing_hand:

 [jekyll-organization]: https://github.com/jekyll